leticiazorzirama/python-lab-from-scratch/README.md

 ---

-## 💡 Project philosophy

-1. **Minimal dependencies** — only `pytest` for testing.
-2. **Readable code** — descriptive variable names, type hints (`typing`), and docstrings.
-3. **Small, focused scripts** — each file does one thing well.
-4. **Tests where it matters** — key algorithms are covered by unit tests so you can refactor with confidence.

----

 ## 🤝 Contributing

 Found an issue or have an idea?
 Feel free to open an issue or pull request.
-For major changes, please start a discussion first.

 ---

 ## 📄 License

-This project is licensed under the **MIT License**.
+**MIT License**.
 See the [LICENSE](LICENSE) file for details.

 ---

 ## 📣 Contact

 Questions?
 Ping me on GitHub or reach out via LinkedIn.
-Happy coding!